 - The United States Court of Appeals for the Eleventh Circuit

-Ms. Conner is recognized as one of Atlanta’s top lawyers by Martindale-Hubbell in 2019, having received the highest possible rating in both legal ability and ethical standards based upon peer reviews—the Martindale-Hubbell AV Preeminent peer rating.
+For her professional achievements, Ms. Conner has received multiple industry and national recognitions, including “2022 Georgia Rising Star” status by Super Lawyers, as well as the Martindale-Hubbell AV Preeminent peer rating—the highest possible rating in both legal ability and ethical standards based upon peer reviews—for 2019, 2020, 2021, and 2022.
 Ms. Conner was also recognized as a member of the General Litigation Department of the Year, awarded by The Daily Report, for the years 2013 and 2014.
 She also received the Safe Haven Award for Excellence in Pro Bono Representation in 2012.